Study Abroad Grant

 - The program you select must be an accredited study abroad program approved by the Office of Study Abroad and International Exchange.

 - The Honors College will not fund study in countries on the U.S. Department of State's Travel Warning List.
-(Please note: This does not apply to the UA's Architecture and Faculty-Led programs in Mexico.)
+(Please note: This policy may change in Spring 2018 due to the State Department's planned change to their terminology.
+This does not apply to the UA's Architecture and Faculty-Led programs in Mexico.)

 - Study abroad grants cannot be used for internships or independent study.

 - Honors College grants can only be used for full-time study abroad programs.